-The policyholder faces any critical illness he receives certain amount for recovery.
+The policyholder faces any critical illness he receives a certain amount for recovery.
 These illnesses include cancer, organ failure, other deadly diseases etc,.
 This rider helps the policyholder receive an advance amount from the death benefit.
-The same can used for treatment expenses.
-The policyholder decides the advanced amount at the time of opting this rider.
+The same can be used for treatment expenses.
+The policyholder decides the advanced amount at the time of opting for this rider.

 - A Person who feels he might get any critical illness in future.

-- A Person wishing to save his treatment related expenses.
+- A Person wishing to save his treatment-related expenses.

 Our financial advisors suggest investors to understand the rider advantage before owning one.
 As in general people own rider without knowing the actual benefit of the rider.